buildkite/terraform-provider-buildkite/docs/resources/cluster_queue.md

 ## Import

-Cluster queues can be imported using its `GraphQL ID`, along with its respective cluster `UUID`, sepeated by a comma. e.g.
+Cluster queues can be imported using its `GraphQL ID`, along with its respective cluster `UUID`, separated by a comma. e.g.

 ```
 $ terraform import buildkite_cluster_queue.test Q2x1c3RlclF1ZXVlLS0tYjJiOGRhNTEtOWY5My00Y2MyLTkyMjktMGRiNzg3ZDQzOTAz,35498aaf-ad05-4fa5-9a07-91bf6cacd2bd
 ```

-To find the cluster's `UUID` to utilise, you can use the below GraphQL query below.
+To find the cluster's `UUID` to utilize, you can use the below GraphQL query below.
 Alternatively, you can use this [pre-saved query](https://buildkite.com/user/graphql/console/3adf0389-02bd-45ef-adcd-4e8e5ae57f25), where you will need fo fill in the organization slug (ORGANIZATION_SLUG) for obtaining the relevant cluster name/`UUID` that the cluster queue is in.

 ```graphql
 query getClusters {